 The works reflect some of the many approaches to art-making that have developed in New Zealand over the last 40 years.
 They also illustrate the ways in which artistic forms and ideas have flowed between the various cultures that meet in our corner of the world – Māori, Pacific, European, and Asian.

-Te Papa is delighted to share these significant works from our collection with an international audience.
+Te Papa is delighted to share these significant works from our collection with a national and international audience.
 Among the other institutions invited to participate are the Whitney Museum, Rijksmuseum, British Museum, and Kitano Museum of Art.

 Artists and works